 What is cholera?

-Where is cholera found?
+How is cholera spread?

-What are the symptoms?
+What are the symptoms of cholera?

+Cholera symptoms can range from mild to life-threatening.
 Most people have mild or no symptoms.
 Those who do develop symptoms will usually experience:

 - severe, watery diarrhoea

 However, the above are just mild symptoms of cholera.
 You also need to be aware of signs of dehydration, especially when someone is experiencing severe, watery diarrhoea, including:

 Those who experience severe and possibly fatal cholera disease will often suffer from kidney failure.
 This can result in shock, coma and death within hours.

 Cholera has a short incubation period, between two hours and five days, before symptoms begin.
 This, and the common water source and so often simultaneous infection, explain why you often see a sudden burst of cases.